Echoes of Wisdom

 By: Fargo Bcn

-As asylum seekers who hail from Mosul and South Kurdistan, each has their own struggles and stories to tell about their homeland and family life situation.
-Knowing Kurdistan as a semi-autonomous region within a united Iraq, I sympathize with how the Kurdish fought for autonomy to govern their own government over the past decades.
+As asylum seekers from Mosul and South Kurdistan, each has their own struggles and stories about their homeland and family life.
+Knowing Kurdistan as a semi-autonomous region within a united Iraq, I sympathize with the Kurds' efforts to govern themselves over the past decades.
 Sad though, this one consistent bright land, a nation that appeared to be a prosperous and democratic Kurdish region in northern Iraq, is no better than its neighbors.
-Now a region is disturbed and experiencing severe conflicts, fighting, and war.
+Now, a region is disturbed and experiencing severe conflicts, fighting, and war.
 True, the notion that South Kurdistan was merely a semi-autonomous region within a united Iraq was little more than a convenient diplomatic fiction.
 The reality was that Kurdistan was an independent state in everything but its name.
 The rise of ISIS is the most recent and devastating manifestation that has dramatically affected the Kurdish nation.

-Listening to Ahmad and Sedad's story is an unspeakable experience one can ever imagine.
+Listening to Ahmad and Sedad's story is an unspeakable experience that one could never imagine.
 I bet no one would like to encounter the fear, the hunger, the sleepless nights, and the hardship they went through.
-Imagine crossing the many dangerous borders by foot, risking their lives to sail the deadly sea, and escaping from all dangers to survive.
+Imagine crossing many dangerous borders on foot, risking your life to sail the deadly sea, and escaping all dangers to survive.
 One can always question, "Why leave your country and family in that condition?"
 Yes, we may have reasons to ask, but these people have the right to survival just as we do.
-In this broken world where anyone is going through pain and suffering, which leaves many lives uncertain, we can't help but pray that we could be more compassionate and sensitive to the needs of others.
+In this broken world, where people are suffering, and many lives are uncertain, we can't help but pray that we could be more compassionate and sensitive to others' needs.
 No one is a stranger to God.
-It's okay to doubt, but it's NOT okay to give chances to people who deserve a safe refuge, a peaceful community, and brighter tomorrow.
-It's the small act of kindness that we offer to strangers that help change the world to a better state of the human race.
+It's OK to doubt, but not to give chances to people who deserve a safe refuge, a peaceful community, and a brighter tomorrow.
+It's the small act of kindness we offer strangers that helps improve the state of humanity.

 Starting a new community in Tampere.
 Sedad and Ahmad pose with Finnish friends, Kati and Leena during the Christmas Carol service at Vanha kirkko.
 Helping them adopt to the Finnish culture, Leena helps in organizing activities aside from teaching Finnish and English lessons once a week.